-Abbreviations - Mission Heights Preparatory High School, Casa Grande, Arizona (MHPRO); Museum of Northern Arizona, Flagstaff, Arizona (MNA)
+Abbreviations - Mission Heights Preparatory High School (MHPRO), Museum of Northern Arizona (MNA)

 Materials - Standard paleontological hand tools were used to collect MNA V10666.
 Geographic locality data were recorded via BackCountry Navigator Android Application running on a Samsung Galaxy S4.
-All specimens were collected under Bureau of Land Management paleontology permit UT14-001S issued to the first author and are curated at the MNA.
+All specimens were collected under Bureau of Land Management paleontology permit UT14-001S issued to the first author and are curated at the Museum of Northern Arizona.
 Figures and line drawings were produced using GIMP 2.8.4.
-Photos used for figures were obtained using an Olympus E-500 DSLR camera.
-Specimen measurements were obtained using metal sliding calipers.